nivan02/Linear-Optimization-for-Production-Planning/README.md

-# 🧵 Production & Outsourcing Optimization – Textile Industry Case
+# 🧵 Production & Outsourcing Optimization

 This project focuses on optimizing **production and outsourcing strategies** for a textile manufacturer using **Excel-based linear programming models**.
 The analysis evaluates internal production capacity, outsourcing costs, and supplier trade-offs to develop a strategy that minimizes costs while fulfilling demand and respecting operational constraints.